 Cruise through the striking fjords of Chile's coast

 Visit the stunning Torres del Paine National Park

 Stop in charming fishing villages built into the steep fjords

-Arrive in Ushuaia, Argentina, the world’s southernmost town.
-Explore the quaint city or local countryside, or consider a day trip off the beaten path to the raw, natural archipelago of Tierra del Fuego.
+Wake up in Ushuaia, Argentina - and after breakfast in the hotel, you will enjoy a day trip off the beaten path to the raw, natural archipelago of Tierra del Fuego.
 It's a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and boggy quagmires.
 In the afternoon, you board the ship, the Ocean Victory.